Family: Adenoviridae

 Genome organization and replication

-The partial RSAdV-1 genome sequence covers part of the conserved adenovirus gene region encompassing 10 of the 16 family-common genes and in the same gene order, but lacks the gene for protein V. In this sequence, only the pTP gene is predicted to be spliced.
+The partial RSAdV-1 genome sequence covers the conserved adenovirus genome region between the genes IVa2 and hexon in the same gene order as in other AdVs (but lacks the gene for protein V).
+In this sequence, only the pTP gene is predicted to be spliced.
 This gene is also spliced in all other adenoviruses.
+This fact corresponds to the finding in other AdVs, as only the pol is spliced in this region but only in mastadenoviruses.

 Biology